megablend/aws_profile_secret/README.md

 # profile_aws_secret
-This script helps provision secret data file on AWS, create new secrets and update existing keys or add new ones using CLI
+This script helps provision secret data file on AWS, create new secrets and update existing keys or add new ones using CLI.

 ## Usage
 Below are the various functionalities this script provides: